Seanan F.

 What company does Seanan F. work for?

-Seanan F. works for Lincoln Center For The Performing Arts
+Seanan F. works for Lincoln Center for the Performing Arts.

 What is Seanan F.'s email address?

-What is Seanan F.'s direct phone number?
+What is Seanan F.'s phone number?

 What schools did Seanan F. attend?